SaneEngineer/No-Grass-In-Objects-NG/README.md

-This is a very crude attempt to port NGIO to Commonlib-NG.
-It uses toml for config.
+This is a incomplete attempt to port NGIO to Commonlib-NG.
+Currently hooks are only for SE, very little work has been done towards AE.
+The config is different and uses toml++.
 Raycasting is functional along with all other smaller features.
-Extended Grass distance is not functional, but is close maybe 80%, only needs debugging for all grass being removed.
-Caching doesn't work, needs debugging.
+Extended Grass distance is not functional, but is around 80% finished, l the hooks are implimented but is currently not functional and causes grass to not be rendered.
+All hooks for caching are implemented, but no files are created.

 ## Requirements
 * [CMake](https://cmake.org/)